xsscx/xnuimagefuzzer/README.md

 - Files App: Open the Files app on your iPhone, navigate to the "On My iPhone" section, find your app's folder, and you'll see the saved images.
 From here, you can select and share files via AirDrop.

-## Fuzzing on Desktop
+### Fuzzing on Desktop
 - XNU Image Fuzzer Example Code using the iOS Interposing Code in iOSOnMac [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m].
-- The iOsOnMac implementation is a more robust method for Fuzzing and Collecting the post-processed Images.
+- The iOSOnMac implementation offers a more robust method for Fuzzing and Collecting the post-processed Images.

-### Big Picture
+## Big Picture
 - XNU Image Fuzzer
   	- This
 	- Proof of Concept